numpy/numpy.org/NA-overview.rst

   a bitpattern NA to an array which supports both requires accessing the data by "peeking under the mask".

-One option is that described in the alterNEP_, which is to implement bitpattern dtypes with NA semantics for the "statistical missing data" use case, and to also implement a totally independent API for masked arrays with ignore semantics and all mask manipulation done explicitly
+Another option is that described in the alterNEP_, which is to implement bitpattern dtypes with NA semantics for the "statistical missing data" use case, and to also implement a totally independent API for masked arrays with ignore semantics and all mask manipulation done explicitly